ark-lang/ark-docs/tuples.md

 A tuple is a collection of values that can have irregular types.
 Tuples are similar to an array, however an array is a collection of values, which have a **uniform type**.

-Tuples are surrounded with parenthesis.
 Tuple types are a list of types separated with commas, surrounded with parenthesis.
 A tuple expression is similar, however it contains a list of expressions instead of types.
 Note that the expression should correspond with the type, i.e. they should be ordered